CPT-G/CIDM6330/dj_em_planning/readme.md

     * Imported accessors
  * Coding &rarr; Problem encountered &rarr; 2 hours of researching documentation &rarr; Problem fixed &rarr; Forgot coding direction

+When coding, I find the struggle to be real.
+I don't shy away from the challenge of learning this new language and best practices for architecture and design.
+The repititions and what feels like blunt force trauma has a lasting effect on improvement.
 ![Coding Cycle](https://i.pinimg.com/originals/34/24/d5/3424d5afdedbed4812296777c8154ab6.jpg)
 [Image 6][Cycle]: The Never Ending Cycle of Coding
 ***
 ### **Exciting Relevation**
-The more coding I created and problems I resolved the more my mind began to retain the coding language.
+The more code I created and problems I resolved the more my mind began to retain the coding language.
+Several times I went to bed after hours of struggling on a particular problem.
+My subconscious would work the issues and on a few instances the problems would enter my dreams.
+More often than not, I woke up with a solution (or another iteration of attempted solution).
+I can say with certainty I will never be on the level of Neo from the Matrix, but I recognize the progress.

 ![Coding Architecture](https://cdn.quotesgram.com/img/35/43/1470817928-matrix-hallway.jpg)
 [Image 7][Matrix]: Matrix Code Architecture Hallway